vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 I give you only a mere indication of how it is done, O Mistress of the gods\! \[A fusion\] of this sort results from the one-pointed attention on the unity of Śiva, the guru, and the self. //49//

-*tatprakāraṁ ca deveśi di ṅmātreṇa vadāmi te* /
+*tatprakāraṁ ca deveśi diṅmātreṇa vadāmi te* /

 *śivagurvātmanāṁ aikyānusandhānāt tadātmakam* //49//